NxPKG/khulnasoft-docs/content/images/cloudflare-images/transform/export-image.md

 # Export images

-Cloudflare Images supports image exports.
-This feature is available both in the Cloudflare dashboard and via API.
+Khulnasoft Images supports image exports.
+This feature is available both in the Khulnasoft dashboard and via API.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account.
 2. Select **Images**.
 3. Find the image or images you want to export.
 4. If you want to export a single image, select **Export**.
 If you need to export several images, first select the checkbox on the images you want to export and then select **Export selected**.